marcodelmastro/ESIPAP-EPP-Tutorials/README.md

 **Execute the [example notebook](TestSetup.ipynb) there to verify your setup!**

-If you never used Python before, fear not!
+## If you never used Python before, fear not!

 It's rather easy to get the grip of the basics.
-You can use the excellent [Crash Course](https://github.com/rpmuller/PythonCrashCourse) by [Rick Muller](http://www.cs.sandia.gov/~rmuller/) to get started.
+You can for instance use the excellent [Crash Course](https://github.com/rpmuller/PythonCrashCourse) by [Rick Muller](http://www.cs.sandia.gov/~rmuller/) to get started.